JPLACLAU/Prize4Trash/BusinessPlan.md

 2. Strategic overview

-2.1.1 Key Terms
+2.1.
+Key Terms

 Vision: To become the world's leading alternative for cleaning up the trash found in unexpected places in nature or cities, through an innovative product design that consolidates the needs of numerous actors with an interest in long-term sustainability.
 Those different actors can be in touch with each other with capability for value transfer through our network.

-Mission: To develop a P4G platform, “Price for garbage”, which overcomes obstacles around incentives allocation for trash collection and the speed at witch this can happen, thus making the solution very fast compared to legacy centralized plans for trash collection.
-P4G will be available worldwide and will work both with legacy trash-gathering organizations but also can work independently of them.
+Mission: To develop a P4T platform, “Price for trash”, which overcomes obstacles around incentives allocation for trash collection and the speed at witch this can happen, thus making the solution very fast compared to legacy centralized plans for trash collection.
+P4T will be available worldwide and will work both with legacy trash-gathering organizations but also can work independently of them.
 Thus making the network resilient and not dependent on any particular form of already established government.

+2.2.
 Values:

 • Care and understanding of local communities and their needs for long therm sustainability.